APIs & Integration Strategy

-Is your company ready for API Economy in 2019 ?
+Is your company ready for the API Economy in today’s world and beyond?

-To help them to identify the current condition and the desired future condition, we can use a maturity model specific for the system and integration architecture which will support the APIs initiatives.
+To help identify the current and desired conditions, we can use an API maturity model specific to the system and integration architecture, which will support the API strategy.

 API Architecture Maturity Classifications

-This maturity model is divided in 7 levels grouped in 3 general classifications which they are:
+This maturity model is divided into seven levels grouped into three general classifications, which are:

-• Not based on APIs: the system and integration architecture is not based on formal APIs, in some cases there are not communication and other they usually share files, uses queues, unstructured web-services or even make some TCP/Socket technologies in order to provide communication between applications.
+• Not based on APIs: The system and integration architecture is not based on formal APIs.
+In some cases, there needs to be more communication.
+In others, they usually share files, use queues, unstructured web services, or even make some TCP/Socket technologies to communicate between applications.

-• Partially based on APIs: the system and integration architecture is partially based on APIs, it means has strong usage of SOAP and RESTful Web-services, using resources like Service Repository and Developer Portal but with low governance, standardization and separation of concerns (between APIs and Services).
+• Partially based on APIs: The system and integration architecture is partially based on APIs, which means it has intense usage of SOAP and RESTful Web services, using resources like Service Repository and Developer Portal but with low governance, standardization, and separation of concerns (between APIs and Services).

-• Fully based on APIs: the system and integration architecture is fully based on APIs, it means there are separation of concerns between layers like API, Services and Applications.
-In business perspective, the APIs are foundation of new business models or the business itself depends of APIs.
-Also others technical characteristics and capabilities are observed like strong security mechanisms, API governance, monitoring, analytics measure and improved API developer experience.
+From a business perspective, the APIs are the foundation of new business models, or the business itself depends on APIs.
+Also, other technical characteristics and capabilities are observed, like solid security mechanisms, API governance, monitoring, analytics measures, and improved API Developer Experience.

 Levels

-This maturity model present 7 levels which the companies can be classified in, they are:
+This maturity model presents seven levels in which the companies can be classified:

 api architecture maturity model - Sensedia